1. Help Center

 Creating Calculated Data Values Using Variables

 In paid subscriptions, users pay a fee for each measure in their instances.
 A variable is a no-cost alternative to a disaggregated indicator or performance measure, designed to act as a child measure only.
-A variable cannot be used as a stand-alone measure in a result or program container; it can be used as a data source (child) for a calculated (parent) measure.

 Note: A calculated measure can take data from only variables, only measures, or a combination of measures and variables.

-As with a disaggregated (child) measure, a variable can be set up in advance, ready to be added to a calculated measure.
+As with a disaggregated (child) measure, a variable can be created in advance, ready to be added to a calculated measure.
 But unlike a measure, a variable can also be created on the fly while setting up a calculated measure.
 Both methods will be shown in the example in this article.

 In this example, the performance measure “How well: student to teacher ratio” will have calculated data.
 The values for this measure each period will be a ratio - the number of students divided by the number of teachers.